 Interestingly, the more you’re able to forgive and the more you’re able to demonstrate patience and kindness, then the more space it creates in your psyche for gratitude.

-Spontaneous feelings of gratitude are what put the magic and color back into your daily life.
+Spontaneous feelings of gratitude put the magic and color back into your daily life.

 These tips are not always easy to implement, but they are effective.